openanalytics/shinyproxy-operator/README.md

  - `SPO_DISABLE_SECURE_COOKIES`: when set to any value, this disables the `secure` flag on all cookies used by the Operator.
  - `SPO_PROBE_INITIAL_DELAY`: specifies the initial delay of the Readiness and Liveness probes.
 This is useful when the used Kubernetes version does not support startup probes.
  - `SPO_PROBE_FAILURE_THRESHOLD`: specifies the failure threshold of the Readiness and Liveness probes.
 This is useful when the used Kubernetes version does not support startup probes.
+ - `SPO_PROBE_TIMEOUT`: specifies the timeout in seconds of the Readiness and Liveness probes.
+This is useful when the used Kubernetes version does not support startup probes.
  - `SPO_LOG_LEVEL`: configures the log level of the operator, may be one of the following:
    - `OFF`: disables logging
    - `ERROR`